PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    the key in the table and then changed its contents, you might not be able to look it up again.)

-.. todo:: Add cross reference to operations on dictionaries

 Dictionaries are like small, in-memory databases.
 The table :ref:`table-dictionary-methods` shows the operators, functions, and methods available for dictionaries.

 .. _table-dictionary-methods: